realworldocaml/book/book/testing/README.md

 Putting tests directly in the library you're building certainly has some benefits.
-For one thing, it lets you put a test for a given function directly after the defintion of that function.
+For one thing, it lets you put a test for a given function directly after the definition of that function, which in some cases can be good for readability.
 This approach also lets you test aspects of your code that aren't exposed by its external interface.

 While this sounds appealing at first glance, putting tests in libraries has several downsides.